kling-cyber/nocturne/README.md

 The world is simulated around a hidden causal truth.

-Characters move through locations, interact with one another, remember events differently, form opinions, hide information, investigate their surroundings, and react to what other players do.
+Characters move through locations, interact with one another, remember events differently, form opinions, hide information, investigate their surroundings, and react to what players do.

-The human Killer is part of the player group.

-The investigators must reconstruct what actually happened from incomplete and sometimes contradictory information.

-There is no requirement for every player to receive the same information.
+The mystery is not simply a list of clues waiting to be collected.

+Instead, the investigation develops from the simulated world.

 Your character only knows what they have personally experienced, observed, learned, or been told.